knicholson32/unabridged/app/README.md

 ### Browse Local Library
 * Be able to browse the local library and sort by lots of params
 * Be able to change params for a book or set of books

+### ToDo
+[ ] Allow an account to be re-authenticated, so if there is an issue you don't lose all the books